microsoft/WhatTheHack/072-DataScienceInFabric/Student/Challenge-02.md

 ## Introduction

 Welcome to Challenge 2!
 In this exercise, you will learn how to use Data Wrangler to prepare a heart dataset for model training.
 In the previous challenge, you mapped the data within One Lake.
 You will now focus on transforming and preparing your data for the next challenges.
-You have the flexibility to either write code in a notebook or leverage Data Wrangler’s intuitive interface to streamline the preprocessing tasks.
+You have the flexibility to either write code in a notebook or leverage Data Wrangler’s intuitive interface to streamline the pre-processing tasks.

 ## Description

-The main tasks in this challenge consist in different preprocessing steps that are important for developing robust, efficient and reliable machine learning models, like for example:
+The main tasks in this challenge consist in different pre-processing steps that are important for developing robust, efficient and reliable machine learning models, like for example:
 1. Removing unnecessary columns from a dataset.
 It is the best practice that enhances model performance, improves interpretability & reduces complexity.
 2. Dropping rows with missing values ensure compatibility with a wide range of algorithms without needing additional imputation strategies.
 3. Handling duplicate rows is an essential step in data preparation because it ensures data quality.